InflationFighter

 Compare prices before shopping

 Coupon hunting can turn saving money into a part-time job.
-It also pushes people toward items they may not have planned to buy.
-A cleaner approach is to compare the groceries you already need.
+It also pushes people toward items you may not have planned to buy.
+A cleaner approach is to compare the groceries you already need, then repeat the same process each week.

 Start with repeat purchases